Introduction: The Dragon Unifire Smoker

 I encourage you to change any size you wish to suit your needs

-Begin with the face frame, tack it together then make a copy of that frame for the back side
+Begin welding with the face frame, tack it all together only then make a copy of that frame for the back side

 Make sure to keep everything square and flat.
-Now set the second frame on top of the first to ensure alignment.
+Now set the parts for the second frame on top of the first frame to ensure alignment.

-after tacking all that together cut about 12 pieces at 20" since the overall width was 22"
+after tacking all that together you should have 10 pieces of the 20" left over.
+Since the overall width was 22"

 these pieces get welded in between the two frames.
 (1"+20"+1"=22")